Alex Marshall (bowls): Career

 In 2016, two more bronze medals were added when he competed in the 2016 World Outdoor Bowls Championship in Christchurch.
 He added a pairs silver as part of the Scottish team for the 2018 Commonwealth Games with Paul Foster.
 He then set a gold medal record for Scotland by winning the gold medal in the Fours with Ronnie Duncan, Derek Oliver and Paul Foster.

-The success continued in 2019 when he won another open pairs at the 2019 World Indoor Bowls Championship, this was a fourth with Paul Foster and sixth in total.
+The success continued in 2019,when he won another open pairs at the 2019 World Indoor Bowls Championship, this was a fourth with Paul Foster and sixth in total.
 This was his 14th World indoor gold medal.

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.
 Partnering Foster, they won the pairs bronze medal.

+In 2023, he was selected as part of the team to represent Scotland at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In the triples, with Paul Foster and Derek Oliver, he won the silver medal.
+One week later in the fours partnering Foster, Oliver and Jason Banks, the team won their group before reaching the final against Australia, where he won a second silver medal after losing 12–10.

+Awards

 Marshall was appointed a Member of the Order of the British Empire (MBE) in the 2007 New Year Honours for services to bowls.